wp-plugins/disqus-notify-content-author/readme.txt

 = Does the plugin work with WP versions prior to 3.9? =

-I assume it will work with the same Wordpress versions as the Disqus Comment System which is WP 2.8 and higher.
+I assume it will work with the same Wordpress versions as the Disqus Comment System, which is WP 2.8 and higher.
 Nevertheless, I have not tested support on all versions.

-If you come across a version WP+Disqus version combo with which this plugin doesn't work, could you please report it, thank you :)
+If you come across a combo of WP+Disqus versions with which this plugin doesn't work, could you please report it, thank you :)

 = Does the plugin work with Disqus versions prior to 2.74? =